Vendiel/daresay-a11y/posts/descriptive-instructions.md

 ---
 id: descriptive-instructions
-title: Make sure available instructions that informs users of how to operate content/controls include several sensory characteristics
+title: Instructions that informs on how to operate content or controls must include several sensory characteristics
 tags:
   - Text
 reqs:
   - 1.3.3 A
 roles:
   - Copy
+prio: 128
 ---

 ## Description